mkraner83/OSO-Jobs-Employer-Portal/SESSION_SUMMARY_2025-12-07.md

 7. `22de55a` - "Add 3-column grid layout for job postings on employer dashboard"
 8. `0e8b19c` - "Fix dashboard button URL on job details page to link to jobseeker dashboard instead of profile"
 9. `4438d75` - "Fix dashboard button URL on job browser page to link to jobseeker dashboard"
+10. `81adbe9` - "Add comprehensive session summary for December 7, 2025 - Restore point"
+11. `7e784cb` - "Fix jobseeker profile save redirect to go to dashboard instead of profile page"
+12. `403f94a` - "Fix Dashboard and Cancel buttons on edit profile page to link to dashboard"

 ---